PCB Trace Corrosion: Why It Happens and How to Prevent It

 When most people drop their cell phone in water, they hurriedly dry off the outside of the phone, remove the battery, and toss the phone in a bag of rice.
 The myth goes that the rice draws water out from the inside of the phone, thus saving your phone’s the precious electronic circuitry, your wallet’s money, and your own sanity.

 If you ever took chemistry classes in college, you probably remember that different materials and plating will corrode at different rates when exposed to the environment.
-Moisture in humid air, or direct contact with water or an electrolyte solution like gatorade can cause electrical traces in PCBs to start corroding.
+Moisture in humid air, air pollutants (atmospheric corrosion), or direct contact with water or an electrolyte solution like gatorade can cause electrical traces in a printed circuit board to start corroding.
 There are a number of corrosion mechanisms that degrade device performance or cause it to fail outright.

 Electrochemical Corrosion Failure

 This type of corrosion typically occurs at electrical connections between components and traces.
-Corrosion begins once moisture or some other liquid comes into contact with the electrical connection.
+PCB corrosion begins once moisture or some other liquid comes into contact with the electrical connection.
 PCBs in industrial environments, humid environments, or other extreme environments are highly susceptible to this form of corrosion.

 Don't let water end your circuit boards.